THE EXIT PLANNING BLOG

 The Pessimistic Position

-- There is not a buyer for this business
+- There is no buyer for this business.

 The Know It All